See also stream processing, UIs, audio, mathematics.

 - Compiles JSX to JS, to support React

 - NB: Usually you see this with UglifyJS2, but it doesn’t support ES6.
-However, there is an experimental branch that partly works
+However, there is

 - Or Webpack’s uglifyjsplugin